 In this blog, we will discuss the drawbacks of current existing data lake architecture (Apache Hive), see what Apache Iceberg is and how it overcomes the shortcomings of the current state of data lakes.
 Additionally, we will review design differences between Apache Hive and Iceberg.

-Apache Icebeg is an open table format, originally designed at Netflix in order to overcome the challenges faced when using already existing data lake formats like Apache Hive.
+Apache Icebeg is an open table format, originally designed at Netflix to overcome the challenges faced when using already existing data lake formats like Apache Hive.

 The key problems Iceberg tries to address are: